Skip to content

 Foods to Limit on GLP-1 Medications

 Fried and greasy foods tend to be the biggest trigger.
-Large high-fat meals like pizza, creamy pasta, and heavy sauces can sit in your stomach for hours when gastric emptying is already slowed.
+Large high-fat meals like pizza, creamy pasta and heavy sauces can sit in your stomach for hours when gastric emptying is already slowed.
 Very spicy foods may worsen reflux.
 Sugary drinks and ultra-processed snacks waste your limited calorie budget on foods that do not support lean mass.
 And alcohol deserves extra caution because GLP-1 medications can change how your body processes it.

 The good news is that most of what to eat on Ozempic or any GLP-1 medication is just real, whole food.
 If you have been following a whole-foods approach for any length of time, this will feel familiar.
 The main adjustment is portion awareness and putting protein first at every meal.